navi-singh/leetview/Resources/cheatsheets.md

 Given nnn as the number of nodes in the tree,

-Most algorithms will run in O(n⋅k)O(n \\cdot k)O(n⋅k) time, where kkk is the work done at each node, usually O(1)O(1)O(1).
+Most algorithms will run in O(n⋅k) time, where kkk is the work done at each node, usually O(1).
 This is just a general rule and not always the case.
 We are assuming here that BFS is implemented with an efficient queue.

 * * *